Kyren223/website/src/content/blogs/the-search-for-the-perfect-ssh-key.md

 ---
 title: The search for the perfect SSH key
-description: Here's how you can embed your name in an SSH key
+description: How you can embed your name in an SSH key
 date: 2024-11-14
 ---

-# The search for the perfect SSH key

-SSH keys are widely used among developers, they are the equivalent of a username and password in the development world.
+SSH keys are a widely used tool among developers, they are the equivalent of a username and password in the development world.
-They enable you to prove you are who you claim to be and they are the gateway into accessing servers remotely in a secure manner.
+They allow you to prove your identity and they are the gateway into accessing servers remotely in a secure manner.

 ### The ssh public key format